-If we complete all the preparations for the trekking on the day of your arrival, we fly to Biratnagar today.
-Otherwise, we will spend one more day in Kathmandu.
-In this case, you will be briefed about the tour by the guide at your convenient time.
+If we complete all the preparations for the trekking on the day of your arrival, you will be briefed about the tour by the guide at your convenient time.
 While we make all necessary arrangements for the tour, including the documentation and other formalities, you will have an entire day at your disposal.
 Make it worthwhile with a full day sightseeing.
 There are a number of incredibly rich heritage sites in Kathmandu, listed in the UNESCO World Heritage Site.
 You will be completely mesmerized by them.
-In that case we will fly to Biratnagar on the third day.

 Today’s trek is very short, lasting for less than 4 hours.
 It consists of a descent from Taplejung to Mitlung.
 Mitlung is a small settlement on the banks of the Tamor River.
 We reach there by crossing Hungdewa Khola, a small stream.

 - Day 6: Trek from Mitlung to Chirwa (1,270 m)

 Walking through beautiful villages and farmlands, we reach Chirwa.
 After starting from Mitlung, we reach the village Sinwa with bananas and grapevines.
 Enjoying idyllic rural views, we arrive at Chirwa, another beautiful village.
 Huge boulders are scattered around the village.